phunstack/phunstack/README.md

 ###  Welcome to my `stack of fun` 👋

-Where I work on all related projects including software development and system engineering.
+Where I work on all code driven projects including software development and system engineering.

 <!--